HaydenMercier/Bad-Wordle-Clone/README.md

 # Bad Wordle Clone
- A bad wordle clone in python
+ A bad wordle clone made in python